Gbury/dolmen/README.md

 ## Documentation

-Online documentation for the dev version can be found at <http://gbury.github.io/dolmen>
+Online documentation for the dev version can be found at <http://gbury.github.io/dolmen>.
+A tutorial is available at <https://github.com/Gbury/dolmen/tree/master/doc/tuto.md>.

 ## Current state